RitchieEinstein/springboot-data-pipeline-ws/README.md

 The command will take a while to build all the docker images of the microservices and initiate the docker compose.

+Once the application is up and running visit [http://localhost:8787/ws](http://localhost:8787/ws){:target="_blank"} to begin

+Note: The gateway and eureka services will take few mins to get ready after a cold start.
+So, incase if the requests or the page is getting a 503, please hit it after a couple of minutes.
+You can also view the status of the services in this [Link](http://localhost:8761){:target="_blank"}

 To skip to the Usage part - [click here](#usage-instructions)

 ## System Design